ucan-wg/awake/README.md

 AWAKE as specified uses the best practies at time of writing.
 They are used in MLS, TLS, and more.

 RSA is widely deployed, but the key sizes are becoming quite large for an acceptable level of security.
 The NIST elliptic curves (such as P-256) have suspicious parameters that have lead to [concerns over the presence of a backdoor][SafeCurves].
-AES is widely used, but is more suseptible to being used incorrectly than XChaCha.
+AES is widely used, but is more susceptible to being used incorrectly than XChaCha.

-Many of the algoritms mentioned above are available as non-extractabe in the [WebCrypto API].
+Many of the algoritms mentioned above are available as non-extractable in the [WebCrypto API].
 This is a definite advantage for certain attack vectors, such as

 At time of writing, there is active effort in [bringing Ed25519/X25519 to the WebCrypto API][Secure Curves in WebCrypto].
-Once this is complete, it is RECOMMENDED that all browser implementations make use of the non-extracabile functionality.
+Once this is complete, it is RECOMMENDED that all browser implementations make use of the non-extractable functionality.

 ## 8.3 Why HKDF instead of the BLAKE3 key derivation function?